 The planning process for updating the Downtown Neighborhood Area Sector Development Plan was initiated in October, 2009.
-The Downtown Neighborhood Area Sector Development Plan is a reflection of the input received regarding the area's strengths and weaknesses, community goals and objectives, and action steps needed to ensure the best aspects of the neighborhood character are protected and celebrated, and future growth is consistent with the community's vision for the future.
+The Downtown Neighborhood Area Sector Development Plan is a reflection of the input received regarding the area's strengths and weaknesses, community goals and objectives, and action steps needed to ensure that the best aspects of the neighborhood character are protected and celebrated, and future growth is consistent with the community's vision for the future.

-The public involvement process included meetings with the Sector Plan Steering Committee; three walking tours of the neighborhood with the Steering Committee and City staff; and three general public meetings on January 16, 2010; February 20, 2010; and September 25, 2010.
-The draft documents moving forward will reflect the comments received from the general public, City staff, Steering Committee, and property owners of the area.
+The public involvement process included meetings with the Sector Development Plan Steering Committee; three walking tours of the neighborhood with the Steering Committee and City staff; and three general public meetings on January 16, 2010; February 20, 2010; and September 25, 2010.

-The draft Sector Plan was submitted to the Environmental Planning Commission (EPC) on October 28, 2010.
+The draft Sector Development Plan was submitted to the Environmental Planning Commission (EPC) on October 28, 2010.
 The EPC is tasked with reviewing the Plan and providing recommendations to the City Council for its consideration.

-The City Council is the body that will ultimately approve the Sector Plan.
+The City Council is the body that has the authority to approve the Sector Development Plan.